 - Provide and maintain functionality on our Websites, including our live chat feature;

 - Manage the common elements of our buildings or properties;

 - Handle your customer services requests, including direct your questions to appropriate individuals, investigate and address any of your concerns, and improve and monitor our customer support responses; and

-Personal information may be collected in a number of ways, including but not limited to: in person, over the phone, by mail, by fax, over the Internet (including from our Website, applications or by email) and from third parties whom you have authorized to disclose personal information to us.
-Personal Information collected from third parties may include financial information, demographic information and other identifying information from third party service providers, such as your credit reporting agencies, background check service providers, and if you submitted your personal data to us via a third-party referral source, that third party referral source.
+Personal information may be collected in a number of ways, including but not limited to: in person, over the phone, by mail, by fax, over the Internet (including from our Websites, applications or by email) and from third parties.
+Personal information collected from third parties may include financial information, demographic information and other identifying information from third party service providers, such as your credit reporting agencies, background check service providers, and if you submitted your personal information to us via a third-party referral source, that third party referral source.